HotAndCold245/Deadline-Countdown/README.md

 Tell me.
 Do you fear deadlines?

-This plugin allows the user to set and manage deadlines with a convenient way to watch time fly away from the sidebar.
+This plugin allows you to set and manage deadlines with a convenient way to watch time fly away from the sidebar.

 # User Manual
 1. Set a title for the deadline.